JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

     SMTP - Simple Mail Transfer Protocol.
 Transfers EMAIL between clients and SMTP servers.
 The secure version is SMTPS.
     SMTPS - Simple Mail Transfer Protocol Secure.
 Encrypted using TLS.
     POP3 - Post Office Protocol.
 Transfers emails from servers to end users.
 The secure version has the same name.
+    IMAP4 - Internet Message Access Protocol.
+Used to store emails on a server and allow users to organize emails into folders on the server.
+    HTTP - Hypertext Transfer Protocol.
+Transmits web traffic between browsers and web servers.
+    HTTPS - Hypertext Transfer Protocol Secure.
+Uses TLS to encrypt HTTP.
+  Email Authentification Methods
+    SPF - Sender Policy Framework.
+Used DNS records to define the IP addresses that are authorized to send emails from certain domains.
+    DKIM - DomainKeys Identified Mail.
+Used public key cryptography to sign and verify an emails domain and content.
+    DMARC - Domain Based Authentification, Reporting, and Conformance.